awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_Configuration.md

    1. `AWS_DEFAULT_REGION`

-1. AWS profile‐attempts to use the region from the AWS profile name:
+1. AWS profile ‐ attempts to use the region from the AWS profile name:

    1. `AWS_PROFILE` environment variable